CottageLabs/sysadmin/newrelic/README.md

 Elasticsearch and nginx plugins:

-1. follow instructions on RPM (the newrelic control panel) to install the newrelic_plugin_agent via pip
+1. follow instructions on RPM (the newrelic control panel) to install the newrelic_plugin_agent via pip but: sudo pip install newrelic_plugin_agent
-2. sudo cp ./newrelic_plugin_agent.cfg /etc/newrelic/
+2. sudo cp ./newrelic-plugin-agent.cfg /etc/newrelic/
-3. sudo vim /etc/newrelic/newrelic_plugin_agent.cfg  # put the Newrelic license key on the line which says INSERT LICENSE KEY HERE
+3. sudo vim /etc/newrelic/newrelic-plugin-agent.cfg  # put the Newrelic license key on the line which says INSERT LICENSE KEY HERE
 4. make sure the elasticsearch and nginx configs are correct

     a. elasticsearch should be running on localhost:9200